Death Valley National Park

 Fly in and out of Las Vegas, NV.
 WomanTours will shuttle everyone back to the Las Vegas airport or our starting hotel by 5:00pm on the last day of the tour.

-DAY 1: The Tuscany Suites in Las Vegas will be our lodging for the first evening.
-We’ll start the rental bike fitting at 3:00pm and then have our orientation and dinner at 6:00pm.
+DAY 1: We'll meet in Las Vegas for our rental bike fitting at 3:00pm and then have our orientation and dinner at 6:00pm.
 Then the evening is yours to take in a show, walk the Strip or get a spa treatment.
 0 miles.

 DAY 2: Start the day on your own with breakfast, and then we’ll shuttle 2 hours to Rhyolite.
 Now a ghost town, it was once the third largest city in Nevada during the gold boom.
 It is where we’ll begin our bicycle ride down into Death Valley.